techuxwriter/UX-TW-IsD/README.md

-# UX Writer, Technical Writer, and Instructional Designer GitHub Site
+# UX Writer, Technical Writer, and Instructional Designer & Project/Program Manager GitHub Site

+## I know how to use Git/GitHub

 If you're familiar with Git/GitHub then head to the [Wiki portion of this GitHub site](https://github.com/techuxwriter/UX-Tech-Writer-IsD-GitHub/wiki) where you can enjoy the topics and make suggested changes to the site.

+## I don't know how to use Git/GitHub

 If you are unfamiliar with Git/GitHub, this is your starting point.
 While Git can be a bit scary for non-technical users (folks who do not use command line, such as UNIX), the GitHub interface is quite easy to use and I invite you to participate and submit your suggestions for improvement, additions, and join in.